coralogix/coralogix-aws-serverless/src/lambda-manager/README.md

 ### Lamba

-Lambda destination does not need a specific role, but please check that the execution rolo of the destination lambda has the following resource based policy.
+Lambda destination does not need a specific role, but please check that the execution role of the destination lambda has the following resource based policy.

 ```
 {